sentinel1909/rocket-ssg/README.md

-# Shuttle Rocket Template
+# Rocket Static Site Generator

-A template starter for building an app with Rocket and hosting it on Shuttle.
+An static site generator, built with Rocket and hosted on Shuttle.